inspheric/nova-url-field/README.md

 The field extends the `Laravel\Nova\Fields\Text` field, so all the usual methods are available.

-**Now supports readonly, placeholder and overriding the default `type="url"` if you prefer not to have the validation in the browser.
-This is from the standard Nova `Text` field so is not documented here.**
+Supports readonly, placeholder and overriding the default `type="url"` if you prefer not to have the validation in the browser.
+This is from the standard Nova `Text` field so is not documented here.

 It is recommended that you include the standard `url` and/or `active_url` validation rules, as they are not automatically added.